DevNet Lab 17 -- Automated testing with pyATS and Genie

 ### Step 2: Insert another configuration state test

 Locate the `TestOSPFv3ConfigState` class and add a `test_ospfv3_router_id_configured` method after the `test_ospfv3_process_configured` method.
-Here is the code for the new method:

 ```python=